Questions and Answers About the Therapy Deep Brain Stimulation for Dystonia

-DBS uses a small, pacemaker-like device, placed under the skin of the chest, to send electronic signals to an area in the brain that controls movement.
+DBS uses a small, pacemaker-like device, placed under the skin of the chest, to send electronic signals to an area in the brain that is the source of your symptoms.

-One or two neurostimulators are needed for treatment of dystonia.
+One or two neurostimulators are needed for dystonia therapy.
 The implanted components are:

 The device settings and stimulation levels can be adjusted noninvasively by a clinician using a programming device.

 DBS Therapy for dystonia may help control your symptoms, but it is not a cure.
 When you turn on the brain stimulation system, it will deliver stimulation that may decrease some or all of your symptoms.
 Your symptoms will return when the system is turned off.

 Risks of DBS can include risks of surgery, side effects, or device complications.
 Please refer to Risks and Probable Benefits for more information.

 Medtronic started developing deep brain stimulation in 1987 and has been the leader in the field ever since.
 Your Medtronic DBS will be backed by our decades of research, innovation, and experience.